brianhuster/live-preview.nvim/README.md

         stop = 'StopPreview', -- Command to stop the live preview.
     },
-    port = 5500, -- Port to run the live preview server on. browser = 'default', -- Terminal command to open the browser for live-previewing (eg. 'firefox', 'flatpak run com.vivaldi.Vivaldi').
+    port = 5500, -- Port to run the live preview server on. autokill = false, -- If true, the plugin will autokill other processes running on the same port (except for Neovim) when starting the server. browser = 'default', -- Terminal command to open the browser for live-previewing (eg. 'firefox', 'flatpak run com.vivaldi.Vivaldi').
 By default, it will use the default browser. dynamic_root = false, -- If true, the plugin will set the root directory to the previewed file's directory.
 If false, the root directory will be the current working directory (`:lua print(vim.uv.cwd())`). sync_scroll = false, -- If true, the plugin will sync the scrolling in the browser as you scroll in the Markdown files in Neovim.